At Nomad Capitalist, I often work with people looking to get a second passport.

 Visa on Arrival

-While visa on arrival isn’t technically visa-free travel, it only adds a few steps to the process.
+While visa-on-arrival isn’t technically visa-free travel, it only adds a few steps to the process.

-If you’re a US citizen traveling to Dubai, you’ll need to get a visa on arrival for the UAE.
-Depending on where you land, you either go in the same line as visa-free travelers, or you go to a separate line where you wait a few minutes longer.
+Depending on where you land, you either go in the same line as visa-free travellers or you go to a separate line where you wait a few minutes longer.
+You then fill out paperwork, pay a fee, and immigration will process you and let you through.

 Getting a visa on arrival can be a bit more expensive and paperwork-intensive than visa-free travel, but in most places, it’s not that much more difficult.

-Cambodia, for example, has one of the fastest visa on arrival processes in the world.
+Cambodia, for example, has one of the fastest visa-on-arrival processes in the world.

 When you arrive at immigration, you step up to the counter, and they take your passport as you fill out a five-question form.
-You then pay them $30 for a tourist visa or $35 for a business visa, which you can then use to apply for a one-year business residency.
+You then pay them $30 for a tourist visa or US$35 for a business visa, which you can then use to apply for a one-year business residency.

 Then, in just a couple of minutes, you retrieve your passport from the other end of the counter, visa in hand.